The Ultimate Japan Bucket List: 30 Unmissable Experiences

 Marvel at Miyajima Island

-Miyajima is a delightful small island to explore a short ferry ride away from Hiroshima.
+Miyajima is a delightful small island to explore, a short ferry ride away from Hiroshima.

 The drawcard is the picturesque Torii gate in the water of the bay, but the island is also home to friendly deer that wander the streets and some interesting shrines and hikes.
+I suggest spending at least a night or two in Miyajijma for the full experience (like in my 4 weeks in Japan itinerary), or you can visit on a day trip from Hiroshima if you are short on time.

-Stroll through the Bamboo Forest in Arashiyama
+Stroll through a Bamboo Forest in Kyoto

 The Arashiyama Bamboo Forest is a unique and spectacular sight in Kyoto.